Thomas J. Pingel

 Another main branch of my work explores the concept of spatial decision making in navigation, since navigation provides an ideal platform to explore the intersection of strategy, cognitive maps, and geovisualizations.
 I am particularly interested in accounting for preferences and strategies, and have looked at the concept of strategic disposition, the role of vision and scale in search behavior, route asymmetry, and computational models of human movement over mountainous terrain.
 Ongoing work centers on increasing the predictive power of the slope-based human movement models that I have developed.

 My teaching centers on upper-level programming in support of Geographic Information Science.
-I typically teach Computer Methods & Modeling (GEOG 593) in the fall semester and Web Mapping (GEOG 498/790) in the spring semester.
+I typically teach Computer Methods & Modelling (GEOG 593) in the fall semester and Web Mapping (GEOG 498/790) in the spring semester.
 At the undergraduate level, I enjoy getting back to my international politics roots as I teach World Regional Geography (GEOG 202) in both the fall and spring.
 Many of my classes feature a strong visualization and design theme.
 To see some of the products of those courses that are directed toward improving the community, see the NIU Student Mapping Project.